snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/ecommerce-tracking/index.md

 *Schema:*
 `iglu:com.snowplowanalytics.snowplow.ecommerce/user/jsonschema/1-0-0`.

-### ScreenType entity
+### PageType entity

-Note that the `setScreenType` method adds a `Page` (rather than `Screen`) entity to all events, to be consistent with web tracking.
+Track information about the current screen for use as part of ecommerce modeling.

+This entity was originally designed for web, hence the name Page rather than Screen.
+We have kept the web API for consistency, and for simplicity in data modeling.

-To set a Page entity you can use the `setScreenType` method with the following attributes:
+To set a Page entity you can use the `setPageType` method:

 <Tabs groupId="platform" queryString>
   <TabItem value="ios" label="iOS" default>